DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-06-24-international-candidates.md

 {{ appScreenshots({
   headingLevel: 3,
   items: [{
-    text: "Your application - qualifications",
+    text: "Your application – qualifications",
-    caption: "If the nationality is not British or Irish, we show an ‘English language qualifications’ section under the qualifications title on the application."
+    caption: "If the nationality is not British or Irish, we show an ‘English as a foreign language section under the qualifications title on the application."
   }, {
+    text: "English as a foreign language",
+    caption: "We ask candidates if they have an English as a foreign language qualification.
+If yes, we ask them for details in the next step.
+If no, they can provide further details about working towards getting one.
+Candidates can also respond by saying that they don’t consider English to be a foreign language to them."
+  }, {
-    text: "English language qualifications",
+    text: "What English language qualification do you have?",
-    caption: "The 2 most common qualifications are shown."
+    caption: "The 2 most common qualifications are shown, as well as an option for other."
   }, {
     text: "Add IELTS qualification",
     caption: "We ask for a Test Report Form (TRF) number and overall band score, as well as the year the qualification was awarded."